Zeyad-Diaa12/image_processing_algorithms/README.md

    cd image_processing_algorithms

+# Algorithms - Detailed Descriptions

+Below is a brief overview of each algorithm module in the Algorithms/ folder:

 ## Adaptive Histogram Segmentation
 **File:** `adaptive_histogram_segmentation_algorithm.py`
 **Description:** Uses adaptive histogram analysis to segment an image.
 By considering local intensity distributions, it can handle images with varying illumination or contrast in different regions.